lpereira/lwan/README.md

     - Used for directory listing & error messages
     - Available for user-built handlers
   - Easy to use API to create web applications or extend the web server
-  - Supports rebimboba da parafuseta
+  - Supports rebimboca da parafuseta
   - Test suite written in Python tests the server as a black box
   - No-nonsense configuration file syntax
   - Supports a subset of HTTP/1.0 and HTTP/1.1
+  - systemd socket activation
+  - IPv6 ready

 The [web site](http://lwan.ws) has more details.

 Performance
 -----------

-It can achieve good performance, yielding about **300000 requests/second** on a Core i7 laptop for requests without disk access.
+It can achieve good performance, yielding about **320000 requests/second** on a Core i7 laptop for requests without disk access.

-When disk I/O is required, for files up to 16KiB, it yields about **285000 requests/second**; for larger files, this drops to **185000 requests/second**, which isn't too shabby either.
+When disk I/O is required, for files up to 16KiB, it yields about **290000 requests/second**; for larger files, this drops to **185000 requests/second**, which isn't too shabby either.

 These results, of course, with keep-alive connections, and with weighttp running on the same machine (and thus using resources that could be used for the webserver itself).